CGNonofr/javascript-codegolf/statement.md

 Few common tricks are shared here but it does not introduce all the tips you can find on the web.
 BTW, the source code is on GitHub, please feel free to come up with proposals to improve it!

-## Using Array.prototype.reduce()
+## Using Array.prototype.map() and Array.prototype.reduce()
-The reduce() method applies a function against an accumulator and each element in the array (from left to right) to reduce it to a single value.
+The [`reduce()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce?v=example) method applies a function against an accumulator and each element in the array (from left to right) to reduce it to a single value.
+The [`map()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Map?v=example) method creates a new array with the results of calling a provided function on every element in the calling array.

 This loop:
 ```javascript